Handgun Selection Considerations

 - Carries as much ammunition as possible that still allows the pistol to be effectively carry and concealed on your body size and frame.

-- Is durable, reliable, and will go bang every time that you pull the trigger.
+- Durable, reliable, and will go bang every time that you pull the trigger.

-- Is the appropriate size for your hand so that you can easily draw and operate the controls of the handgun without shifting your grip.
+- Appropriate size for your hand so that you can easily draw and operate the controls of the handgun without shifting your grip.

 - Simple to operate, and to disassemble and maintain.